eltreum0/eltruism/Latest.md

 Updated Target Combat Icons to be higher resolution on unitframes
 Updated size and position of Player and Target castbars in 1080p
 Updated Quest Item button to move to the correct size in Retail
-Updated Smart Class Bar to remove it since ElvUI is adding it
 Updated quest auto accept to better handle gossip dialogs
 Updated Questie profile to handle the new Ace profiles
 Updated the position of the Addon Compartment frame